 Not many people will be able to imagine working out without some kind of music; whether it’s to entertain or motivate them it’s an essential component of any gym.
 That’s why getting the music right is as important as if it were a 5 star hotel, high-end department store, chilled out bar or family friendly restaurant.

 1. Music creates a motivational atmosphere

 The right music in gyms has powerful motivational qualities that can help people throughout their workout.
-This is important for gyms as it creates an appealing atmosphere the moment customers enter the premises and ensures they’re more likely to return.
-Research conducted in April 2012 amongst 2,000 consumers found that more than half the respondents would visit the gym less frequently if it didn’t play music*.
+This is important for gyms as it creates an appealing and motivating atmosphere the moment customers enter and ensures they’re more likely to return.
+Research conducted in April 2012 amongst 2,000 gym goers found that more than half respondents would visit the gym less frequently if it didn’t play music*.
 If they visit less frequently, they’re less likely to continue their membership!

 Arctic Monkeys’ Alex Turner claimed victory for rock ‘n’ roll over ‘sludge’, Beyoncé made a surprise performance – and James Corden does his best dad dancing – Muzo reviews the BRIT Awards.

 The biggest night in British music took place at London’s O2 Arena last night and as well as a host of top prizes being handed out, there were some pretty spectacular live performances.